How do I subscribe to Weekly Greens?

 You can search the archive for items that are available to you.
-For example, you may not be able to get the featured weekly item of corn, but you may be up to your ears (no pun intended) in peas.
+For example, you may not be able to get corn, but you may be up to your ears (no pun intended) in peas.
 Just search for peas in the archive and see what you can whip up.
 Voila.

 Can I use the photos that appear on Weekly Greens?

 I am so happy you are enjoying my photos.
-However, the short answer is no. The photos on Weekly Greens are my original work and protected by copyright, unless otherwise specifically noted.
+However, the short answer is no. The photos on Weekly Greens are my original work and protected by international copyright laws, unless otherwise specifically noted.
+As such, photographs are not to be downloaded, reproduced, copied, stored, manipulated, projected, used or altered in any way, alone or with any other material, or by use of computer or other electronic means without express written permission.
 If you are interested in obtaining the rights to use any of the photos appearing on Weekly Greens, please contact me at info [at] weeklygreens [dot] com.